ADD-ONS / SCALES AND SCORES

 ** according to some reports, the risk of CHA2DS2-VASc score is lower – 0.2-0.7% [Friberg, 2015]

-- a limitation of both scales is the lack of some critical information:
+- a limitation common to both scales is the lack of certain critical information:

-- TEE – spontaneous echo contrast or left atrial thrombus?
+- TEE – spontaneous echo contrast or a left atrial thrombus?

-- brain CT/MRI – clinically silent infarcts? microbleeds on GRE?
+- brain CT/MRI – clinically silent infarcts? microbleeds on GRE/SWI?

-- in addition, the scales are based on data from patients taking warfarin; a lower bleeding risk can be assumed for DOACs
+- additionally, the scales are based on data from patients on warfarin; a lower bleeding risk can be assumed for those on DOACs